Adishree-Mathur/ContactManagementSystem/README.md

 Features:-
 It adds new contacts to the database, view all contacts stored in the database,update contact details, delete contacts from the database, search for contacts by name.

+To see the code, click on master branch.